 However, PayPal prohibits the use of its platform in jurisdictions where gambling is not legal.
-For instance, in some states in the US, PayPal cannot be used because real money gambling is not legal there.
+For instance, in some states in the US, as well as in SA, PayPal cannot be used because online gambling real money South Africa is not legal there.

 Also, the online gambling merchant must satisfy all PayPal’s requirements to use their services.
 Aside from that, PayPal casinos are safe and secure.

 To learn more about using PayPal for online gambling, stay tuned!